mui/material-ui/CONTRIBUTING.md

 in TypeScript.

 Changing demos in JavaScript requires a manual update of the TypeScript version.
-If you are not familiar with this language you can set the `outdatedTS` flag for a given demo in the corresponding demo entry e.g. `pages/demos/button.js` in the `demo` prop of the `MarkdownDocs` component.
-Otherwise our CI will fail on `test_build` on the `Transpile TypeScript demos` task.
+If you are not familiar with this language you can add the filepath of the TS demo to `docs/ts-demo-ignore.json`.
+See `docs/babel.config.ts.js` for more information.
+Otherwise our CI will fail the `test_build` job.
 A contributor can later update the TypeScript version of that demo.

 If you are already familiar with TypeScript you can simply write the demo in TypeScript.
-`yarn docs:typescript` will transpile it down to JavaScript.
+`yarn docs:typescript:formatted` will transpile it down to JavaScript.

 If you add a TypeScript version of a demo make sure that the `enableCodeLanguageSwitch` prop on the `MarkdownDocs` is set so that this version is visible in the docs.